Zenit-os/react-food-app/README.md

 # FOOD SHOP

-This project was created to show some dev in JS skills as part of my portfolio.
+This project was created to show JS skills as part of my portfolio.
 Food shop app has simple functionalities such as adding products to card and making an order.

 # Libs used to create this project